A credit card refund happens when the purchase amount of a return is credited back to your account.

 1. A credit card refund is when you have the purchase amount of a returned item added back to your credit card account.

-2. Your refund credit can be posted to your account immediately or in a few days depending on your credit card provider.
+2. Your refund might post to your credit card account immediately or in a few days depending on your credit issuer.

-3. Your credit refund usually does not have an effect on your credit score.
+3. Your credit card refund usually doesn’t impact your credit score.

 How do refunds work on a credit card?